Are Millets the next Superfood?

 Millets are high protein grains containing lysine, an amino acid which slows down muscle degradation and helps to build leaner muscles.

 Antioxidants present in Millets fight stress and neutralize free radicals in the body.
-This helps in reversing the signs of ageing on the skin.
+As a result, this helps in reversing the signs of ageing on the skin.
 It also helps in maintaining proper health of the skin by rejuvenating skin cells.
-Ubiquinone naturally present in Millets is also used as an anti-ageing ingredient in beauty products to reduce wrinkles on the face.
+Due to the presence of Ubiquinone, millets are also popular as an anti-ageing ingredient in beauty products to reduce wrinkles on the face.

 How can you include Millets in your diet?

 Millets are commonly cooked as a porridge to enjoy in the morning (great when you are tired of oatmeal!), but there are many other ways to use Millets.
-You can toss raw Millets into cookies, muffins or quick breads for extra crunch.
-You can use it to thicken soups, or as a base for warm grain salads of your choosing.
-You can also use Millets as a binder for veggie burgers and instead of rice in a stir-fry.
-Millets make a wonderful dessert, when mixed with non-dairy milk, nuts and sugar.
+You can toss raw Millets into cookies, muffins or quick bread for extra crunch.
+You can use it to thicken soups or as a base for warm grain salads of your choosing.
+Additionally, you can use Millets as a binder for veggie burgers and instead of rice in a stir-fry.
+Millets also make a wonderful dessert when you mix it with non-dairy milk, nuts and sugar.

 Now you know the incredible benefits of Millets, so what are you waiting for?
-Include Millets in your diet and reap its benefits.
-Don’t forget to share your experience and valuable comments.
+Include this gluten free whole grains in your diet and reap its benefits.
+Don’t forget to share your experience in the comments box below.

 100g of Millets provides 382 Calories, Carbohydrates – 75g (Dietary Fibre – 3.5g, Sugar – 1.7g), Protein – 11mg, Fat – 4.3g (saturated fat – 0.5g), Sodium – 4mg, Potassium – 195mg